 At Montgomery Stengel came under the tutelage of Kid Elberfeld, a veteran major leaguer who schooled the 21-year-old outfielder in place hitting and other tactics of the inside game.
 Charley started developing his reputation for eccentricity in the Southern Association.
 Senators scout Mike Kahoe called him a “dandy ballplayer, but it’s all from the neck down.”
 In one game he hid in a shallow hole in the outfield, covered by a lid; peeking out from under the lid, he suddenly popped out of the hole just in time to catch a fly ball that came his way.
 Stengel also took care of business, hitting .290 and leading the league in outfield assists.
 Brooklyn summoned him to the majors when the Southern Association season ended.

 Stengel made an auspicious major-league debut on September 17, 1912.
-Starting in center field, he singled four straight times, drew a walk, drove in two runs, and stole three bases as the Superbas beat the Pirates, 7-3.
+Starting in center field, he singled four straight times, drew a walk, drove in two runs, and stole two bases as the Superbas beat the Pirates, 7-3.
 The next day Charley joined a poker game as the players waited out a rain delay.
 When he finally won a hand, one of his teammates said, “About time you took a pot, Kansas City.”
 The other players caught on, calling the rookie “K.C.”
 After one week in the big leagues, Stengel had a nickname, a .478 batting average, nine RBIs, and a tremendous home run to right field that was said to be the longest hit in Brooklyn all season.
 Though he eventually cooled off, Casey still ended the season with a .316 batting average in 17 games.

 Stengel held out until March 13, 1913, before Charles Ebbets finally sent him a contract that he found satisfactory.
 It didn’t take Casey long to round into form.
 In an exhibition game against the Yankees on April 5, he became the first Brooklyn player to bat at Ebbets Field, and five innings later he hit the first home run at the park.
 A few weeks later Casey also hit the first regular-season home run.
 Suffering from a sprained ankle and a sore left shoulder that hindered his throwing, Stengel proved streaky and briefly lost his starting job to Bill Collins.
 He reclaimed center field by season’s end, however, and finished the year at .272 with seven home runs and a career-high 19 stolen bases.